Siddhesh19991/Llama-3-8B-Fine-tune/README.md

 # Llama-3-8B-Fine-tune

 This repository demonstrates the fine-tuning of the Llama-3-8B model and compares its performance with the base model.
-It is part of a comparative study between fine-tuning and RAG (Retrieval-Augmented Generation) to determine which approach is more suitable for our use case.
+It is part of a comparative study between fine-tuning and Retrieval-Augmented Generation (RAG) to determine which approach is more suitable for our use case.

 The detailed blog can be found here.